hzrd149/nsecbunker-startos/README.md

 ### Verify Install

-Go to your StartOS Services page, select **nsecbunker**, configure and start the service.
+Go to your StartOS Services page, select **nsecBunker**, configure and start the service.
 Then, verify its interfaces are accessible.

 **Done!**